kitchen/blog/source/about/index.markdown

 Hello, my name is Jeremy Kitchen.

-Here are some things about me:
+Here are some other things about me:

 * I am a Systems Administrator by trade.
 * I live in Van Nuys, CA.